CityScrolls logo Explore Venice ›

 Five Synagogues

 The Italian, Spanish, Levantine, Canton and, the oldest: the Great German Synagogue.
-They can only be entered on guided tours or through self-guided access.
+Two of them can only be entered on guided tours or through self-guided access.

 Visit the synagogues